Equity Research vs Credit Research

 However, credit research is more about bonds and interest rates.
 It is much more technical and complex in comparison with equity research.
 Credit is also categorized under the fixed income of the company.

-- The analysis of the issuer is the next job of a credit researcher.
-When you study the issuer’s credit analysis, you include the study of the issuer’s financial statement.
-Here the financial flexibility and liquidity are crucial because bonds and debentures are said to be the most liquid products for investors.
-The critical factors of study and analysis include a rating of the company, the net debt of the company, earning of the company before interest, taxes, depreciation, and amortization for the last 12 months or one year.
+2. The analysis of the issuer is the next job of a credit researcher.
+When you study the issuer's credit analysis, you include the study of the issuer's financial statement.
+Here the financial flexibility and liquidity are crucial because bonds and debentures are the most liquid products for investors.
+The critical factors of study and analysis include a rating of the company, the net debt of the company, earnings of the company before interest, taxes, depreciation, and amortization for the last 12 months or one year.
 You can also call it EBITDA, EBITDA interest coverage, net debt on EBITDA, Funds from the operations upon net debt, debt upon capital, and finally, a five-year credit default swap or CDS.
 However, the considerations differ from the industry.

 #2 – Equity Research vs. Credit Research – Career Pre-requisites